yitalu/yitalu.github.io/research/index.markdown

 <h1>Work in Progress</h1>

-"The Origin of Human Fertility Decline" with Heidi Colleran.
+"The Inheritance of Wealth and Allocation Strategy in Human Fertility Decline" with Heidi Colleran.

 "Congress's Role in Concentrating Wealth in the United States" with Matthew Lebo and Gregory Koger.